-Exams are open-book and you are allowed to use all the class material.
-Note that sharing exam information with your classmates or accepting third-party help will result in a referral to the Office of Student Conduct, and students caught cheating will receive a grade of "F" for the course.
+Exams are closed-book.
+But you are allowed to bring to each exam one piece of 8 1⁄2" x 11" paper with notes (double-sided).
+This paper may contain handwritten or typed (any font and size) notes.
+You are allowed to use a regular calculator during the exams.
+Note that sharing exam information with your classmates or accepting third-party help will result in a referral to the Office of Student Conduct, and students caught cheating will receive a final grade of "F".